 There is also the opposite problem: having a big multilingual team while also having an unbalanced number of tickets for some languages — is it really worth hiring a Turkish agent when you only get 10 tickets a week in Turkish?
 Not really, right?

 With Unbabel for Zendesk, Pinterest’s Customer Service team can scale without growing the number of agents on their team — this way they can find the right balance between accessibility and keeping the team lean.

 All international tickets are answered by the team of 5 in-house agents who use Unbabel for Zendesk.
 Being able to simply hire amazing Customer Service agents without being restrained by the language factor helps Pinterest scale and improve customer satisfaction without growing the number of agents on their team.

 Hiring excellent agents and not excellent translators helps Pinterest focus on the most important task at hand: helping Pinners and keeping Pinterest’s Customer Service in tip-top shape.
 And that’s what Pinterest does — Community Specialists in the Customer Service team go through weeks of training, learning how to answer all questions, rather than just specializing in certain types of tickets.
 This way, when a ticket arrives, someone who can help the Pinner is always available.

 The Pinterest team is busy with tickets — with 100 million monthly active Pinners, last quarter they answered tens of thousands of them.
 The priority is to automate the process as much as possible — this way the Pinners will be able to get the answers they need faster.
 But the team is also working on improving another important metric — quality.

-That’s why as Pinterest keeps growing in different markets, it’s constantly improving the international customer service.
+That’s why as Pinterest keeps growing in different markets, it’s constantly improving their multilingual customer service operations.
 No wonder the huge base of over 100 million monthly active Pinners keeps growing every day.